barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 executed out of order and the server state is consistent.

 For example when sending Action A2 we send along an identifier saying that A1 was the previous action.
-The back-end will then know to hold on A2 until it knows A1 is finished.
+The back-end will then know to "hold on" A2 until it knows A1 is finished.

 > We can use the notation A2(A1) to denote the identification approach and